CsabaDu/CsabaDu.DynamicTestData/README.md

 }
 ```

 `ITestData` is the base interface of three inheritance lines.
-All derived types implement an abstract class each which implements a dedicated interface derived from the `ITestData<out TResult>` interface.
+All derived types implement an abstract class each which implements a dedicated interface derived from the `ITestData<TResult>` interface.
 Inherited types are `TestData`, `TestDataReturns<TStruct>` and `TestDataThrows<TException>`.

 <a href="#top" class="top-link">↑ Back to top</a>